 Some parts of this page may be machine-translated.

 What is image recognition?
-Mechanism of image recognition and examples of its use in AI
+Mechanism of image recognition and use cases in AI

 What is image recognition?
-Mechanism of image recognition and examples of its use in AI
+Mechanism of image recognition and use cases in AI

 In recent years, AI image recognition technology has been active in various fields.
-Although image recognition technology itself has been researched and put into practical use for a long time, the development of AI technology using deep learning has been remarkable in recent years, and products and services using this technology have rapidly spread to familiar places.
-As the author myself, I often encounter situations where I am surprised and think, "Is this also using AI image recognition technology?"
-This time, I would like to explain what image recognition is, its mechanism, and how it is being utilized, using examples.
+While image recognition technology itself has been researched and put into practical use for a long time, the development of AI technology using deep learning has been remarkable in recent years, and products and services utilizing this technology are rapidly spreading in our daily lives.
+I often encounter situations where I am surprised to realize, 'Is this also using AI image recognition technology!'
+This time, I would like to explain what image recognition is, how it works, and how it is being utilized, using examples.

 Table of Contents

 1. What is Image Recognition?
-Mechanism of Image Recognition
+The Mechanism of Image Recognition

 1-1.
 What is Image Recognition?

-Image recognition is a technology that recognizes people and objects in images, in short.
-Image recognition is a type of pattern recognition, and as mentioned earlier, it has been widely applied in various fields in recent years thanks to the technology of deep learning (Deep Learning).
+Image recognition is, in simple terms, a technology that recognizes people and objects in images.
+Image recognition is a type of pattern recognition, and as mentioned at the beginning, in recent years, applications in various fields have advanced due to the technology of deep learning (deep learning).

-In recognizing the subject in an image and determining what it is, humans use their experience (such as the difference between dogs and cats) to unconsciously identify various characteristics of the subject.
+In recognizing objects within an image and determining what they are, humans rely on experience (for example, distinguishing between dogs and cats) to unconsciously identify various features of the objects.
 However, this is not the case for computers.
 Computers can only recognize images as a collection of pixels or at the pixel level.
-As a result, various research and efforts have been made.
-Template matching is one example, where the image to be recognized and detected is compared to a template to extract information such as "where in the image is the object appearing" and "how many objects are appearing".
+As a result, various research and initiatives have been undertaken.
+Template matching is one such example, where the image of the object to be recognized or detected is used as a template, allowing for the extraction of information such as "where the object is located in the image" and "how many of them are present" by comparing the similarity of the target image to the template.

 1-2.
-Mechanism of Image Recognition (Machine Learning, Introduction of Deep Learning)
+The Mechanism of Image Recognition (Machine Learning, The Emergence of Deep Learning)

 https://www.science.co.jp/annotation_blog/30343/

-Deep learning is an algorithm that uses neural networks, which mimic the neural networks of human neurons, as you all know, and is now often talked about as a representative technology that supports AI.
-This falls under the category of pattern recognition, and by training with data labeled by humans, called training data (for example, data labeled as dog or cat for images of dogs and cats), AI can read the characteristics of dogs and cats and learn to identify images of dogs and cats.
+Deep learning, as you may know, is an algorithm that uses neural networks modeled after human neurons, and it has increasingly been discussed as a representative technology supporting AI.
+This falls under the category of pattern recognition, where AI learns from labeled data known as training data (for example, data labeled as dog or cat for images of dogs and cats, respectively), allowing it to recognize the features of dogs and cats and identify them in images.

-As humans gain more experience, they become better at identifying confusing things.
-Similarly, the more training data there is, the more accurate AI becomes.
-In other words, having more data has the same effect as humans gaining more experience.
+The more experience a person gains, the better they can identify confusing things; similarly, the more training data there is, the higher the accuracy of AI.
+In other words, having more data yields the same effect as a person gaining more experience.

-As is well known, the quality of teacher data = the quality of data annotation greatly affects the identification accuracy of AI.
-Also, since neural networks mimic the structure of the human brain, areas where humans are prone to making mistakes will also be prone to mistakes for AI.
-However, when humans recognize something, their judgment can be dulled by the situation they are in, their physical condition, and their emotions, which can greatly affect the identification accuracy.
-This is not the case for AI.
-In addition, the speed of identification is incomparable to that of humans, as it can identify and process in an instant.
-Therefore, tasks that were previously difficult for machines to identify due to ambiguity or lack of regularity can now be automated with the introduction of AI, leading to significant effects in products and services.
-As a result, the application of AI has been accelerating in recent years.
+Needless to say, the quality of training data = the quality of annotations greatly affects the identification accuracy of AI.
+Additionally, since neural networks are structured to mimic the human brain, areas where humans are prone to make mistakes are similarly prone to errors by AI.
+However, when humans recognize things, their judgment can be dulled by the situation, physical condition, or emotions they are in, which can significantly impact identification accuracy; AI does not experience such issues.
+Moreover, the speed of identification is incomparable to that of humans, as it can identify and process information instantaneously.
+Therefore, for simple tasks that have ambiguity or lack discernible patterns, which have been difficult for machines to identify in the past, the automation brought by AI implementation is expected to have a significant impact, leading to an accelerated application in products and services in recent years.

 2. Types of Image Recognition

-So far, we have discussed image recognition and its mechanisms, but now we will introduce the representative types of image recognition: image classification, object detection, segmentation, and character recognition.
+So far, we have discussed image recognition and its mechanisms, but from here, we will introduce the representative types of image recognition: image classification, object detection, segmentation, and character recognition.

 2-1.
 Image Classification

-Image classification is a technology that classifies objects within an image.
-It recognizes whether or not predefined objects are present in the image.
-For example, image classification is the task of classifying whether the objects in the image are dogs or cats, which have been defined as objects to be recognized.
-Unlike object detection, which will be discussed later, image classification does not detect the position of objects.
+Image classification is a technology that classifies objects within images.
+It recognizes whether predefined objects are present in the image.
+For example, if dogs and cats are defined as the objects to be recognized, the task of image classification is to classify whether the objects in the image are either a dog or a cat.
+Unlike object detection, which will be discussed later, it does not detect the position of the objects.

-In scene recognition, instead of recognizing specific objects within an image, we recognize the overall characteristics of the image.
-If image classification is the task of recognizing whether a specific tree exists in a forest image, then scene recognition is the task of recognizing whether the image is a forest or not.
+In scene recognition, the focus is not on recognizing specific objects within an image, but rather on recognizing the overall characteristics of the image.
+If image classification is the task of determining whether a specific tree is present in an image of a forest, then scene recognition is the task of determining whether the image depicts a forest.

-In industries such as manufacturing and construction, there is a method to detect anomalies from images as an alternative to visually detecting abnormalities in objects.
-Since anomalies often occur infrequently, a large number of images are usually loaded and the normal values are learned, and then images with values that deviate from them (anomalies) are detected.
+In industries such as manufacturing and construction, there is a method for detecting anomalies in objects from images as an alternative to visual inspection.
+Since anomalies often occur infrequently, the method typically involves processing a large number of images to learn the normal values, and then detecting images that contain values that deviate from these (anomalous values).

-Face recognition is a technology that extracts and recognizes prominent features from human face images, as the name suggests.
-It can be used for face identification and grouping.
-With this technology, it is now possible to use face recognition for security management, as well as identifying the age range of transportation users and store customers.
+Face recognition is a technology that extracts and recognizes prominent features from human facial images, as can be easily imagined from the words.
+It can be used for face identification and grouping faces.
+By using this technology, it is now possible to manage security with facial authentication and even identify the age groups of passengers in public transport or customers in stores.

 2-2.
 Object Detection

-Object detection is a technology used to detect the position of a specific object in an image.
+Object detection is a technology for detecting the location of specific objects within an image.
 It is often confused with object recognition, but they are strictly different.
-Object recognition is a technology used to verify whether the same object as the target exists in the image, and does not specifically detect its position.
-When these AI image recognition technologies are used in products and services, they are often used in combination.
+Object recognition is a technology that verifies whether the same object as the target exists within the image, without specifically detecting its location.
+When these AI image recognition technologies are used in products and services, they are often used in conjunction.

-Object detection and recognition technology is used in a surprisingly wide range of fields, but some alternative examples include its use in automatic driving for identifying signs, pedestrians, and forward vehicles.
+Object detection and recognition technologies are used in an astonishingly wide range of fields, with alternative examples including their use in autonomous driving for identifying signs, pedestrians, and vehicles ahead.

 Application Example: Image Caption Generation

-Image caption generation is a technology that adds captions to situations within images.
-It is similar to scene recognition mentioned in the image classification section, but it also requires object detection and recognition of their positions.
-Therefore, object detection technology is also necessary.
-In addition, it is necessary to output the relationship and situation of objects in natural language, so natural language processing technology is also used.
-It is expected to be utilized as a spatial awareness aid for visually impaired individuals.
+Image caption generation is a technology that adds captions to the situations within images.
+While it shares similarities with scene recognition mentioned in the image classification section, it also requires the detection of individual objects in the image and recognition of their positions, necessitating object detection technology.
+Furthermore, it is essential to summarize the spatial relationships and situations of the objects and output them in natural language, which involves the use of natural language processing technology.
+Its application is expected to assist visually impaired individuals in spatial awareness.

 2-3.
 Segmentation (Region Detection)

-In object detection, it is possible to detect the position of objects in an image, but not their shape or contour.
-In segmentation, learning is performed to detect the contours of specific objects, making it useful in industries such as healthcare that require more accurate object detection, such as shape recognition.
+In object detection, it is possible to detect the position of objects within an image, but the shape and outline cannot be identified.
+In segmentation, learning is conducted to detect the outlines of specific objects, which is expected to be utilized in industries such as healthcare that require higher precision object detection, such as shape recognition.

 What is segmentation?
-What can be done using AI segmentation?
+What can be achieved by utilizing AI segmentation?

-Optical Character Recognition (OCR) is a technology that recognizes characters and symbols written on paper or in images.
-Due to the fact that characters and symbols have a certain level of regularity, this technology has been used practically for a long time.
-Recently, the accuracy of recognizing handwritten characters has also improved.
-By combining this technology with machine translation, there are now apps that can translate restaurant menus scanned with a smartphone camera, and automatically add receipts to household budgets by scanning them with a smartphone camera.
-Products and services that use this technology have spread not only in business scenes, but also in everyday life.
+Optical Character Recognition (OCR) is a technology that identifies characters and symbols written on paper or in images.
+Since characters and symbols have a certain degree of regularity, this technology has been put to practical use for a long time, and recently, the accuracy of handwritten character recognition has also improved.
+Combined with machine translation technology, applications can now translate restaurant menus scanned with smartphone cameras, or automatically log receipts into household accounts by scanning them with a smartphone camera.
+Products and services utilizing this technology have permeated not only the business scene but also our everyday lives.

-This time, we mainly discussed the mechanism of image recognition and the types of image recognition.
-These AI technologies for image recognition are currently used in a wide range of fields, and in the future, they will continue to expand and become even more ingrained in people's lives.
-As if to prove this, the AI development of the companies that request our data annotation services is truly diverse.
+This time, we mainly discussed the mechanisms of image recognition and the types of image recognition.
+These AI technologies for image recognition are currently used in a wide variety of fields, and in the future, the areas of application will further expand, becoming more ingrained in people's lives.
+As if to prove this, the AI development requests we receive for our annotation services come from a truly diverse range of companies.

-Here is just one example, but Human Science would like to introduce the AI image recognition technology that we provide as a data annotation service.
+This is just one example, but below we introduce the AI image recognition technology for which Human Science has provided annotation services.

 https://www.science.co.jp/annotation/experience/index.html

-● Medical Industry: Surgical Support, Diagnostic Support (Object Detection)
+● Medical Industry: Surgical Assistance, Diagnostic Support (Object Detection)

 https://www.science.co.jp/annotation/industry/medical.html